Microchip-MPLAB-Harmony/net_10base_t1s/apps/tcpip_iperf_10base_t1s/readme.md

     * [RMII to 10BASE-T1S interface card](https://www.microchip.com/en-us/development-tool/EV06P90A)
 * Hardware setup
     * Connect the DEBUG USB port on the board to the computer using a micro USB cable
-    * Connect the 10BASE-T1S PHY RMII Card to another 10BASE-T1S node (e.g. a second instance of this setup)
+    * Connect the RMII to 10BASE-T1S interface card to another 10BASE-T1S node (e.g. a second instance of this setup)

 ## Harmony 3 Setting for LAN867x